SAP-samples/cloud-mdk-samples/Showcase_Apps/ImageHandlingApp/README.md

 ## Key Highlights

 * Uses "AutomaticallyRetrievesStreams": true during Offline OData Initialization to pre-download media to the offline storage.

+For MDK 6.1 or newer client:

+* The demo will use direct OData media binding on image properties such as `DetailImage`, etc. to easily display OData media images in various UI controls.

+For MDK 6.0 or older client:

 * The demo will download the images from offline storage and write the images a folder and return the path to the images to the respective UI controls or actions.
 * Only for the purpose of showcasing, each demo will store the images in different folders.